johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

 ```

 ## Result
 The SQLite database now has 2 tables, one for header data, the other with production/time-series data.
-Both tables are related by the UWI key and can be related with a simple SQL JOIN statement.
-Originally, this data was essentially useless due to its structure and lack of accessability and it is now is a structured, organized, and accessible database.
+Both tables are related by the UWI key and can be combined with a simple SQL JOIN statement.
+Originally, this data was essentially useless due to its lack of accessability, now it is in a structured, organized, and accessible database.

 <img src="/images/scrapy/database_result.PNG?raw=true"/>